Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/01-convolution-tutorial/README.md

 ### Baseline the Application Performance

-The software application processes High Definition(HD) video frames/images with 1920x1080 resolution.
+The software application processes high definition (HD) video frames/images with 1920x1080 resolution.
 It performs convolution on a set of images and prints the summary of performance results.
 It is used for measuring baseline software performance.
-Please the set the environment variable that points to tutorial direction relative to repo path as follow:
+Set the environment variable that points to tutorial direction relative to the repo path as follows:

 ```bash
 export CONV_TUTORIAL_DIR=/VITIS_TUTORIAL_REPO_PATH/Hardware_Acceleration/Design_Tutorials/01-convolution-tutorial
 ```

-where **VITIS_TUTORIAL_REPO_PATH** is the local path where git repo is placed by the user after cloning.
+where **VITIS_TUTORIAL_REPO_PATH** is the local path where the git repo is placed by the user after cloning.

-  **NOTE**: Make sure during all of the labs in this tutorial you have set `CONV_TUTORIAL_DIR` variable appropriately
+  >**NOTE:** Make sure during all of the labs in this tutorial you have set the `CONV_TUTORIAL_DIR` variable appropriately.

 Run the application to measure performance as follows: